 Native to Canada and the Great Lakes, these fish have been stocked in select lakes across the mountainous West, including a few lakes in the Sierras, but few in which they dominate like they do in Lake Tahoe.

 Mackinaw grow to well over 20 pounds, and favor deep, clear, cold waters like Lake Tahoe.
-California’s state record lake trout, which tipped the scales at a gargantuan 37 pounds, 6 ounces, was caught here in 1974.
+The California and Nevada state record lake trout, which tipped the scales at a gargantuan 37 pounds, 6 ounces, was caught here in 1974.
+(See California Game Fish Records and Nevada Game Fish Records.)

 Unlike other trout species, lake trout aren’t primarily insect eaters.
-They’re predatory in nature, and prey on smaller fish.
+They’re predatory in nature, and prey on smaller fish including other trout and kokanee.

 Most anglers who go after the big ones, also called lakers, do so by trolling minnow-imitating lures including Apex lures, Rapalas, Flatfish, and a variety of similar plugs and spoons.